tigraqwerty/phone-catalog/README.md

 ## Running the tests

-its a simple TestRunner of react Jest
+its a simple TestRunner of react Jest.

 ### Break down into end to end tests